15 Things They Don’t Tell You (But Should) Before You Go to Switzerland

 recycling in switzerland

 Littering?
 Huge no. Recycling?
-Basically mandatory.
+Mandatory.

 Plan Your Trip to Switzerland